Key takeaways

 What happens when a batch arrives damaged?
 Or a customer reports consistent malfunctions?

 This clause outlines how long your OEM is responsible for defective products, what counts as a defect, how quickly they must respond, and who covers the cost of replacements or repairs.
-Weak warranty language often leaves buyers holding the bag, especially if the issue surfaces after distribution.
+Weak warranty language often leaves buyers holding the bag — especially if the issue surfaces after distribution.

 In regulated industries, failure to handle this correctly can trigger recalls, fines, or lost certifications.
+FDA quality system regulations for medical device manufacturers, for instance, require documented corrective and preventive action processes that your OEM agreement should explicitly support.

 Confidentiality and non-compete